Scille/parsec-cloud/docs/rfcs/1011-non-blocking-invite-transport.md

 - acknowledgement: `None`
 - payload: `Bytes`

-The news steps are defined as such:
+The new steps are defined as such:

 | Index | Greeter step       | Greeter data   | Claimer step        | Claimer data   |
 |-------|--------------------|----------------|---------------------|----------------|